Saint John's Abbey, Collegeville: Sexual abuse settlements

 Saint John's Abbey has been subject of several child abuse cases with accounts reaching far back as the 1970s.
 In 2011, Saint John's Abbey released the names of 18 current or former monks who "have had credible allegations of sexual abuse, exploitation, or misconduct brought against them while they were working in one of the apostolates of St. John's Abbey, or before they were a member of the abbey."
-On December 10, 2013, the Abbey described 23 current and former monks who have "likely have offended against minors" and released the names of 18, distinct from the 2011 list of 18 monks.
-Of the 18, seven were dead and two were no longer practicing monks.
+On December 10, 2013, the Abbey described 23 current and former monks who “likely have offended against minors" and released the names of 18 of them; this list of names was distinct from the 2011 list of 18 monks.
+Of the 18 in the 2013 list, seven were dead and two were no longer practicing monks.

 (Michael) Bik was accused in 1997 of abusing two teenage boys in the 1970s, before his ordination, when he taught at the parish school of St. Stephen Catholic Church in Anoka.

 Two men accused (Richard) Eckroth in 1993 of raping them at a St. John’s-owned cabin near Bemidji in the 1970s when they were boys.
 He denied raping them but admitted being naked with them.

 Three men filed lawsuits alleging abuse by (Francisco) Schulte when he served in Raleigh, N.C., in the mid-1980s, and at a Puerto Rico boarding school operated by St. John’s.
 One of the men from Raleigh said Schulte recruited him to come to St. John’s Preparatory School in Collegeville.

 (Finian) McDonald, (Brennan) Maiers, (Dunstan) Moorse, (Allen) Tarlton, (Francis) Hoefgen and (John) Kelly acknowledged wrongdoing and sought treatment, Klassen said in 2002.

 (Cosmas) Dahlheimer denied the allegations, Klassen said.

 On April 25, 2015, the Abbey settled a Stearns County sex abuse suit for an undisclosed amount.
 The victim claimed that Rev. Allen Tarlton sexually abused him in 1977 at St. John's Preparatory School in Collegeville.
 The victim's lawyer stated that one of the settlement conditions was for the Abbery to release documents on 19 monks accused of child abuse.
 Among those released documents Tarlton admitted to molesting a high school student in a 14-page undated memoir.